TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getConfigPath()
 ---------------

 The environment provides the path to :file:`typo3conf`.
-This folder contains TYPO3 global configuration files and folders, e.g. :file:`LocalConfiguration.php`.
+This folder contains `TYPO3`:pn: global configuration files and folders, for example :file:`LocalConfiguration.php`.

-For projects with Composer setup, the value is :php:`getProjectPath() . '/config'`, so it is outside of the web document root - not within :php:`getPublicPath()`.
+For projects with `Composer`:pn: setup, the value is :php:`getProjectPath() . '/config'`, so it is outside of the web document root - not within :php:`getPublicPath()`.

-Without Composer, the value is :php:`getPublicPath() . '/typo3conf'`, so within the web document root - a situation that is not optimal from a security point of view.
+Without `Composer`:pn:, the value is :php:`getPublicPath() . '/typo3conf'`, so within
+the web document root - a situation that is not optimal from a security point of view.